-The team are currently reviewing modelling data to implement a long-term project plan to improve the capabilities and pressure within the network gradually.
-Council has planned for the works to take place from now 2018/19 for 7 years through to 2024/25.
+The team began by reviewing modelling data to implement a long-term project plan to improve the capabilities and pressure within the network gradually.
+Council has planned for the works to take place from 2018 for 7 years through to 2024/25.

 Council and the contractor have held a final walk over, and bar a few minor defects to tidy up, the project is now complete.

 Stage 3 is looking to commence in July 2020.

 Reinstatement has now been completed, and the project all but complete.

 Last week we completed the final connections - two new valves were installed and the rider main running along Ruataniwha Street was connected onto the new main on the corner of Northumberland and Ruataniwha Streets.
 Two laterals were also changed over to the new main.

 Later this week we also complete some minor work relocating and replacing two fire hydrants on Takapau Road opposite the Mobil off the road into the parking bays.
 This will assist with access and remedy the slumping that forms around these hydrants.

 The remaining focus this week shifts to tidying up, and reinstating site.

 Veolia and Drainways worked together last week to complete the hook in of the new line into the Hunter Park reservoir, works went well and the team seamlessly completed this work over night on Thursday evening.
 Final valves and then tidy up on this project are underway, and we expect to have all works completed by the end of month.

 A trench has been dug across the roadway up at the reservoir and kindergarten to install power cabling for the new flow meter installed in Hunter Park